JoergM/website-1/content/docs/components.md

   <mark>argo</mark> is a collection of Kubernetes-native automation tools for building workflow pipelines.
 KubePlatform installs the <mark>argo workflow</mark> engine, along with <mark>argo events</mark>.
 These components enable to create build pipelines or to automate any other workflow.

   Consult [argos' project repository](https://github.com/argoproj/argo), to learn more about their workflow automation tools.
   For running basic workflows refer to the [demos](https://github.com/argoproj/argo/blob/master/demo.md) page.
-For using it for CI refer to [this example](https://github.com/kube-platform/base-extras/tree/master/argo/examples/ci/CI.md).
+For using it for CI, refer to [this example](https://github.com/kube-platform/base-extras/tree/master/argo/examples/ci/CI.md).
 </div>